 These ads often feature products the user viewed or added to their cart, serving as a reminder and enticing them to return and complete the purchase.

-Personalized email marketing involves sending tailored email communications to individual customers based on their preferences and behavior.
+Personalized email marketing involves sending tailored email communications to customers based on their preferences and behavior.

-Clothing brand Stitch Fix, for example, sends personalized clothing recommendations to customers, taking into account their style preferences and past purchases.
+Clothing brand Stitch Fix, for example, sends customers personalized clothing recommendations based on their style preferences and past purchases.

 These emails include curated clothing selections and styling tips, encouraging customers to make fashion choices that align with their tastes.